NYC Assault Lawyer Cody Warner Explains Assault Charges

 How much does an NYC lawyer cost for an assault charge?

-The total legal fees for an assault charge will be dependent of the specifics of the case and whether the defendant has a criminal record.
+The total legal fees for an NYC criminal lawyer will be dependent of the specifics of the case and whether the defendant has a criminal record.

 If the assault charges are for misdemeanor-level conduct and the defendant does not have a criminal record, oftentimes an experienced criminal defense lawyer can quickly work out a favorable outcome.
 Consequently, these cases often last no more than several court appearances and therefore do not take the attorney a lot of time in order to get a good result.
 Therefore, the costs are relatively lower than the costs associated with a felony charge.